-If that attempt fails, the student may continue his or her appeal by submitting a written request for a hearing to the Vice President for Academic Affairs.
+If that attempt fails, the student may continue his or her appeal by submitting a written request to the Vice President for Academic Affairs for a hearing.
 Since the burden of proof rests upon the student, it is important that the student include a clear and coherent statement (typed) with the reason for the appeal, together with any supporting documents the student may wish to include.
 Students may request that copies of supporting documents in possession of the faculty member be forwarded to the Vice President for Academic Affairs.
 All appeals will be thoroughly and fairly reviewed.

-Upon receipt of the appeal the Vice President for Academic Affairs will forward all materials to the instructor of the course for a written response within two weeks.
+Upon receipt of the appeal, the Vice President for Academic Affairs will forward all materials to the instructor of the course for a written response within two weeks.
 A copy of the response will be forwarded to the student.
-The Vice President of Academic Affairs may request oral clarification from either the instructor or the student at a meeting.

-The Academic Affairs Committee consisting of the Vice President for Academic Affairs, Registrar, and two faculty members will hear all unresolved grade appeals.
+The Vice President of Academic Affairs may request oral clarification from either the instructor or the student in preparation for an official appeal before the Academic Affairs Committee.
+The Academic Affairs Committee hear all unresolved grade appeals.
 The Vice President for Academic Affairs, as Chair of the Academic Affairs Committee, receives all requests for hearing, sets the calendar, notifies all committee members and involved parties of the dates and times of the hearings, and informs students by written notice of the recommendations of the Committee.
 The members of the Committee are expected to disqualify themselves should a conflict of interest arise.

 The Committee shall evaluate the appeal and vote to approve or deny.
 Decisions of the Committee arrived at by secret ballot are to be determined by a majority vote.
-Such action must be taken within two months of the date of filing the appeal.
+Such action must be taken within four weeks of the date of filing the appeal.